-Because affinity groups can grow as biological cells grow, by dividing, they can spread rapidly.
-There could be hundreds in one large city or region.
-They come prepared for a mass movement, they can organise large numbers of people to co-ordinate activities as their needs become clear and according to any social conditions.
-Affinity groups function as a catalyst within the mass movedetermining groups freely agree to co-ordinate their activities.
+This federalism as a concept is a form of social organisation in which self-determining groups freely agree to co-ordinate their activities.
 The only social system that can possibly meet all the different needs of society, while still promoting solidarity on the widest scale, is one that allows people to freely associate on the basis of common needs and interests.
 Federalism, which emphasises autonomy and de-centralisation, builds solidarity and encourages groups' efforts to be as self-sufficient as possible.
-Groups can then be expected to co-operate as long as they gain mutual benefit.
+Groups can then be expected to cooperate as long as they gain mutual benefit.
 Contrary to the Capitalist legal system and its contracts, if such benefits are not felt to be mutual in an anarchist society, any group will have the freedom to dis-associate.
 In this manner a flexible and self-regulating social organism will be created, always ready to meet new needs by new organisations and adjustments.
 Federalism is not a type of Anarchism, but it is an essential part of Anarchism.
 It is the joining of groups and people for political and economic survival and livelihood.